sir-lab/forecasting-challenge/README.md

 For more details on how this will be computed, see the [results notebook](https://github.com/sir-lab/forecasting-challenge/blob/main/src/evaluate_results.ipynb).

+Note that we have uploaded some example results CSV files in `results/` to demonstrate how metrics are computed.
+These results were computed using FFT models of different configurations (different trendline and keeping different numbers of frequencies).

 ### Submission format

 Your submissions for evaluation in this challenge should be presented as described below.
 For more details, refer to the example predictions Pandas DataFrame shown in the [results notebook](https://github.com/sir-lab/forecasting-challenge/blob/main/src/evaluate_results.ipynb).